oldarmyc/pitchfork/README.md

 View the public version at [https://pitchfork.cloudapi.co](https://pitchfork.cloudapi.co "Pitchfork Application")

 #### Want to run it locally?
-All you need is Python 2.7, Mongodb, and a web browser
+All you need is Python 2.7, Mongodb, and a web browser or use docker

 ##### Create a virtual environment
 **Note:** The below example uses virtualenvwrapper